brianfluk/software-engineering-project/iteration-02.review.md

    users who have to sign in.
 This design change maintains the instructor's ability to add and delete course materials along with still being able to add courses that they are teaching.
 This significantly simplified our development process which helped us create a MVP where we can focus on more important features.

  * To speed up the development process, our group decided to use bootstrap for the creation of the front end.
 This gives us the convenience to drag and drop templates with a guarantee that there are no bugs and very dynamic with different window sizes.
-Also some of our team members had experiencecreating websites like this before.
+Also some of our team members had experience creating websites like this before.

 #### Decisions that did not turn out as well as we hoped

- * The lack of structure for commenting code resulted in our JavaScript code becoming spaghetti'd after pushes and commits from different team members.
+ * The lack of structure for commenting code resulted in our JavaScript code becoming difficult to read after pushes and commits from different team members.
 This became problematic when we decided to change the pdf viewer to have the pdfs hosted on the node server.
 After a slack conversation a new commenting guideline was established.

  * The use of doodle to aid us in setting up a meeting was not very effective.
 We found that it was very tedious to import our schedule and selecting a timeslot that works for everyone.
 We went back to just asking